getfelipe/Glue_ETL/README.md

 # AWS Glue, Athena, and Grafana: A Step-by-Step Guide to a Simple Data Pipeline

-The goal of this project is to build an simple pipeline using with AWS Glue, Athena and Grafana.
-The architecture that I built it is shown below:
+The goal of this project is to build a simple pipeline using AWS Glue, Athena, and Grafana.
+The architecture that I built is shown below:

 ![etl-architecture](assets/finalGlue.png)